 You won't find blankets and mugs on Mixbook.
-What you will find is photo prints, wall art, calendars, and a particularly deep selection of photo books and cards.
+What you will find is photo prints, wall art, calendars, and a particularly deep selection of the best photo books and best photo cards.
 Quality seems to be Mixbook's priority, over price and selection.
-But the site could definitely be smoother.
+I do think Mixbook is one of the overall best online photo printing services, even if you're just using an iPhone 12.
+But the site could definitely be smoother, as I'll explain in this Mixbook Photo Printing review.

 - High-quality prints and products